PAP’s stance on corruption is non-negotiable, part of its DNA: DPM Lawrence Wong on Iswaran’s case

 “We will continue to review and update the Code, taking into account the experiences and learnings from this incident,” he said.

-DPM Wong noted that there will be many civil servants who are disappointed, shocked and saddened by what has happened, including those who have worked closely with Iswaran all these years.
+DPM Wong noted that there will be many civil servants who are disappointed, shocked and saddened by what has happened, including those who have worked closely with Iswaran through the years.

-The bureau, he said, did a thorough investigation and left no stone unturned, before presenting their investigation to the Attorney-General’s Chambers (AGC).
+The bureau, he said, did a thorough investigation and left no stone unturned, before presenting its investigation to the Attorney-General’s Chambers (AGC).

-DPM Wong highlighted that the AGC has explained that it will look at the investigations against Iswaran first, before deciding whether decisions should be taken against others who are involved in this matter.
+DPM Wong highlighted that the AGC has explained that it will look at the investigations against Iswaran first, before deciding whether action should be taken against others who are involved in this matter.

 He hoped that civil servants will see that “what has transpired is the determination of the PAP government to keep our system free from corruption”.